xinglongzhangnudt/LERL-for-soft-robots/README.md

 - Run "pth_to_mat.py" to convert the feedforward_policy "feedforward_policy_em_el.pth" into the format "feedforward_policy_em_el.mat" suitable for Matlab.

 #### Part 6.2 Step2 Policy transfer and online policy learning for the configuration $O_M-O_L$
- - Load the pretrained Koopman embedding function in **Part 1.1** without retraining.
+ - Load the pretrained Koopman embedding function in **Part-pre** without retraining.

 - Load the policy learned in **Part 5.3** as the initial policy for the online polilcy learning of the configuration $O_M-O_L$.
 Note that $u \in  \mathbb{R}^3$ for the configuration $\text{E}_\text{M}$, while $u \in  \mathbb{R}^6$ holds for the new configuration $O_M-O_L$.
 We expand the pretrained $H$ matrix to address this disrcepancy.